jackrabbit72380/XeniaFlow/README.md

 1.How to! install!

-Download this repo and open the config.ini. then configure your path's
+Download this repo and open the config.ini.
+Then configure your path's to your media.

 2.save